chaos-mesh/chaos-mesh/README.md

 - network-partition: Simulate network partition.
 - IO chaos: Simulate file system faults such as I/O delay, read/write errors, etc.
 - time chaos: The selected pod will be injected clock skew.
+- kernel chaos: The selected pod will be injected with (slab,bio,etc) errors.

 ## Quick start